opensearch-project/OpenSearch/TESTING.md

     systemProp.tests.jvms=8

-Its difficult to pick the "right" number here.
-Hypercores don’t count for CPU intensive tests and you should leave some slack for JVM-interal threads like the garbage collector.
+It's difficult to pick the "right" number here.
+Hypercores don’t count for CPU intensive tests, and you should leave some slack for JVM-internal threads like the garbage collector.
 And you have to have enough RAM to handle each JVM.

 ## Test compatibility

-It is possible to provide a version that allows to adapt the tests behaviour to older features or bugs that have been changed or fixed in the meantime.
+It is possible to provide a version that allows to adapt the tests' behaviour to older features or bugs that have been changed or fixed in the meantime.

     ./gradlew test -Dtests.compatibility=1.0.0